£

 • generally not feeling well.

-If you’re having treatment for CLL, you should contact your hospital team if you have signs of an infection.
+If you’re having treatment for CLL, you should contact your hospital team if you have any symptoms of an infection.
 It’s very important to tell them straight away.
 Not only are infections easier to treat when they’re picked up early, but they can also be life-threatening if they’re left to get a hold.
+Find out who to contact if you think you have an infection and keep the details where you can easily find them.

 If you’re on active monitoring (watch and wait), you may be able to see your GP instead.

-We have more information about managing your risk of infection.
+We have more information about blood cancer and infection, including managing your risk of infection.

 Vaccinations and CLL

-If you have CLL, even if you are not on treatment, you should avoid having live vaccines.
+If you have CLL, even if you are not on treatment, you should avoid having live vaccines, but non-live vaccines should be safe for you.

-You’ll be advised to have seasonal flu, pneumococcal and Hib vaccinations to protect you against serious infections.
-It is also safe to be vaccinated against covid-19 – none of the approved covid vaccines are live.
+You may be advised to have seasonal flu and pneumococcal vaccinations as well, to protect you against serious infections.
+It is also safe to be vaccinated against covid-19, as none of the approved covid vaccines are live.

 Vaccinations may not work as well as for someone with a healthy immune system but should offer some protection.
 Your healthcare team will be able to give you more information.